osaisacson/tillsammans/README.md

 Done with the installation!
 Now lets DO this.

-### Work, work, workin.
+### Working.

-You'll be making changes on your local machine, checking them in your browser.
+You'll be making changes on your local machine and checking them in your browser.
 Once you're happy you'll make a 'pull request' (sending your local code) to GitHub, where it will get merged into the main project and be made visible to all.
 GitHub works in a way that lets you push your changes in a separate branch to a main branch, much like track changes in a Word document.

-This is how you create a separate branch, add changes to it and then request to have your changes intergrated into the master branch:
+This is how you create a separate branch, add changes to it and then request to have your changes integrated into the master branch:

 1. Check that you've got the latest version of the remote master branch (always do this. muy importante.
 If you don't first pull down the latest version of master then you'll be making a new branch off of old code, and get pesky merge conflicts), and then create a new branch of master: